-But don’t worry, we still have a few tricks up on our sleeves.
+But don’t worry, we still have a few local SEO tips and tricks up on our sleeves.

 Choose your “in action” photos and rename the files into a brand + keyword format.
 For example, use “Web designing brainstorm at LOJO Marketing HQ.jpeg” instead of the normal IMG334.jpeg.

 Do this for all photos, save the files in JPEG format then head on to this geo-tagging tool website.

 Upload the photos on the website then open a different tab on your Google Maps listing.
 Drag the uploaded photos to your listing’s pin location.